gtluu/timsconvert/README.md

 ## About

-TIMSCONVERT is a workflow designed for mass spectrometrists that allows for the conversion of raw data from Bruker timsTOF Pro, fleX, and SCP mass spectrometers (i.e. .d directory containing BAF, TDF, and TSF files) to open source data formats (i.e. mzML and imzML) that:
+TIMSCONVERT is a workflow designed for mass spectrometrists that allows for the conversion of raw data from Bruker timsTOF Pro and fleX mass spectrometers (i.e. .d directory containing BAF, TDF, and TSF files) to open source data formats (i.e. mzML and imzML) that:
 1. are compatible with downstream open source data analysis platorms.
 2. incorporate trapped ion mobility spectrometry (TIMS) data into these open source formats.
-3. possess manageable file sizes.
-4. do not require any programming experience.
+3. do not require any programming experience.

 #### Examples for file conversion: